yilun-lee/pgspredictor/README.md

           a1 column for weight file [default: A1] --freq <FREQ>
-          freq column for weight file [default: FREQ] -h, --help
+          freq column for weight file [default: FREQ] --pvalue <PVALUE>
+          pvalue column for weight file, required when --q-ranges is specifeid [default: P] -M, --missing-strategy <MISSING_STRATEGY>
+          Strategy to deal with missing value in genotype.
+Should be one of the following: Freq, Impute and Zero [default: Impute]
+      --write-beta
+          whether to write matched snp and related information to *.beta.csv -E, --eval-flag
+          whether to calculate correlation between PHENO and score -P, --percentile-flag
+          whether to output percentile and rank
+  -R, --rank-path <RANK_PATH>
+          path to rank file produce by pgs-predictor.
+RANK as the first column, which is 0~100, and the other column are score names.
+If specified, percentiles of sample scores are interpolated based on the rank
+  -Q, --q-ranges <Q_RANGES>
+          q range file, a headerless tsv file consisted of three columns: **name**, **from** and **to**, used in filtering p value for weights
+  -h, --help
           Print help
   -V, --version
           Print version
 ```

 There are three required arguments: `--weight-path <WEIGHT_PATH> --bed-path <BED_PATH> --out-path <OUT_PATH>`